crestrepoz/Applied-regression-methods-/README.md

 - identification of significant variables.
 - Identification of coefficients.
-- Creation of confidence intervals-
+- Creation of confidence intervals.
 - Validation of assumptions of the different linear models